Gorokee/humanani/README.md

 ```shell
     pip install -r requirements.txt
 ```
-The code has been tested with two configurations: a) with Python 3.7, CUDA 10.1.
+The code has been tested with Python 3.7, CUDA 10.1.

 ## Demo